 Article IV: Officers and Representatives

 Section 1.
-The Chairperson shall be appointed by the ASCSU President-elect for the following year and will be ratified by the Alternative Transportation Fee Advisory Board with a majority rule vote.
-The outgoing Chairperson shall preside over the appointment of the new Chairperson, and shall relinquish the Chair at the conclusion of the appointment proceedings.
-The Chairperson shall work with the Advisor to schedule and preside over all meetings of the Board; prepare agenda; maintain correspondence of the Board; maintain documentation and minutes of the activities of the Board; and serve as a representative to the ASCSU Student Fee Review Board (the SFRB).
-The Chairperson should be a returning member of the Board, if possible.
+A Chairperson shall be elected by a majority vote of the members present no later than the final meeting of the year prior to the elected Chairperson’s term.
+The outgoing Chairperson shall preside over the appointment of the new Chairperson and shall relinquish the Chair at the conclusion of the appointment proceedings.
+The Chairperson shall work with the Advisor(s) to schedule and preside over all meetings of the Board; prepare agenda; maintain correspondence of the Board; maintain documentation and minutes of the activities of the Board; and serve as a representative to the ASCSU Student Fee Review Board (the SFRB).
+The Chairperson should be a returning member of the Board.

 Section 2.
 A Vice Chairperson shall be elected by a majority vote of the members present no later than the end of the third meeting of the Board.
 The Vice Chairperson shall preside over meetings in the absence or incapacity of the Chairperson and shall perform such other duties as assigned by the Chairperson.

 Section 3.
-The Advisor shall be responsible for maintaining records of the Board’s activities and serve as a representative to the ASCSU Student Fee Review Board.
-The Advisor shall also serve as the fiscal manager for the Alternative Transportation Fee.
+The Advisor(s) shall be responsible for maintaining records of the Board’s activities and serve as a representative to the ASCSU Student Fee Review Board.
+The Advisor(s) shall also serve as the fiscal manager for the Active Transportation Fee and disburse funds to awarded projects.

 Section 4.
 The Chairperson or Vice Chairperson may be removed from the Board by a two-thirds (2/3) vote of the total voting membership of the Board.
 All voting members shall be notified at least one week prior to a vote for removal.
 In the event of removal of the Chairperson, the Vice Chairperson shall serve as Chairperson.
 In the event of the removal of the Vice Chairperson, a new Vice Chairperson shall be elected by the Board.

 Section 5.
 A Secretary shall be elected by a majority vote of the members present no later than the end of the third meeting of the Board.
-The Secretary shall be responsible for recording meeting minutes during all meetings and shall send records to the Chairperson and Advisor no later than two days after the recorded meetings.
-In case of the Secretary’s absence, the Board shall nominate by majority vote of present members a Temporary Secretary for that single meeting.
+The Secretary shall be responsible for recording meeting minutes during all meetings and shall send records to the Chairperson and Advisor(s) no later than two days after the recorded meetings.
+In case of the Secretary’s absence, the Vice Chair or Financial Officer shall serve as Temporary Secretary for the duration of the absence.

 Article V: Meetings

 Section 1.
-The Board shall meet once per month during the academic semester or at the discretion of the Chairperson.
+The Board shall meet once per week during the academic semester or at the discretion of the Chairperson.
 All voting members shall be notified of meeting time, date and location at least one week prior to each meeting.

 Section 2.
 All ATFAB meetings shall be open to the public.
 Interested parties are welcome to attend.
 The Board may, by a two-thirds majority vote, elect to go into executive session where non-board members shall excuse themselves from attendance.
 Project voting shall be conducted in executive sessions.

 Section 3.
 All official actions of the Board shall be open for public inspection.
-The Advisor shall be responsible for assuring that copies of the minutes and other material presented to the members at the meetings are available to members and other parties requesting these materials.
+The Advisor(s) and Executive Committee shall be responsible for assuring that copies of the minutes and other material presented to the members at the meetings are available to members and other parties requesting these materials.

 Section 4.
 Ex-officio members shall be non-voting members, and serve in a support capacity, including advising, administrative support and other activities as directed by the Chairperson.
 Ex-officio members may be asked to remove themselves from portions of meetings, at the discretion of the Chairperson.